ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/chat-targeting.md

 ## Processing

-In addition to actions, there can be processings associated with a trigger for when a conversation starts.
+In addition to actions, there can be processings associated with the trigger for when a conversation starts.

 ### Categorization